Unit 2 | Critiquing and Designing Digital Learning Resources

 - Plan for Use: Describe how the digital learning resource will be used.
 If it is an open resource, how will you share it publicly, and if it is not an open resource, why not, and how it will be shared/used in context etc.

-You are encouraged to share your evolving Design on your course blog and seek feedback from your peers and your Users (if you have easy access) and your course peers as you iterate.
+You are encouraged to share your evolving Design in the Unit 2 Activities Discussion Forum and seek feedback from your peers and your Users (if you have easy access) and your course peers as you iterate.

 One strategy that you can use to seek (and provide) feedback, which is often used in the design process is the “I Like, I Wish, What If” method.
 Using this method, you can provide open feedback by providing three types of statements for your peer: